blase147/OOP-School-Library/README.md

 - [📝 License](#license)
 ## 📖 OOP-School-Library<a name="about-project"></a>

-In this project, I achieved the following
+In this project, I achieved the following;

 - Created a class Nameable with a method correct_name.
 - Set an instance of Nameable in Person on initialization.
-- In Person, added a method validate_name that uses the Corrector instance to validate and save the corrected name(after trimming name).
+- In Person, added a method validate_name that uses the Nameable instance to validate and save the corrected name(after trimming name).

 ## 🛠 Built With <a name="built-with"></a>